baxter - baker + 'the butcher, the baker, the candlestickmaker' (nursery rhyme).

 wellnigh - very nearly, almost

-punge - to prick, pierce; to affect pungently + pungent - affecting the organs of taste or smell with a sharp acrid sensation.
+punge - to prick, pierce; to affect pungently

-out and in - in and out, outside and inside, out of the place and in again + outstanding.
+out and in - in and out, outside and inside, out of the place and in again

-O'Nuallain (o'nulan) (gael) - descendant of Nuallan (diminutive of nuall, "noble") + Browne/Nolan (motif).
+O'Nuallain (o'nulan) (gael) - descendant of Nuallan (diminutive of nuall, "noble").

 han var (Danish) - he was (i.e. He's Dead)

-duodrama - a dramatic piece for two performers only + (notebook 1922-23): 'Druriodrama' + Drury Lane Theatre, London.
+duodrama - a dramatic piece for two performers only + (notebook 1922-23): 'Druriodrama'.

 spickle - a spikelike organ, a small pointed organ

-spoke - tale, speech + put in one's spoke - to attempt to give advice, or have some say, in a matter.
+spoke - tale, speech + to put in one's spoke - to attempt to give advice, or have some say, in a matter.

 toodle-oo (Colloquial) - goodbye

-take a French leave - to go away without permission or notice + take a leaf out of someone's book (phrase) - to follow someone's example; imitate ("Some countries that took a leaf out of American industry's book are now doing very well for themselves.")
+to take a French leave - to go away, or do anything, without permission or notice + phrase to take a leaf out of someone's book (to follow someone's example; imitate: Some countries that took a leaf out of American industry's book are now doing very well for themselves.)

 Colm-cille (kulumkili) (gael) - "Dove of the Church", 6th c. monastic missionary, latinized Columba.
 Illicitly copied a book by St. Finnian.
-Finnian of Moville brought home a copy of the Vulgate, after a visit to Rome.
+Finnian of Moville brought home a copy of the “Vulgate,” after a visit to Rome.
 The Vulgate was the definitive Latin translation of the bible done by St. Jerome about 100 years earlier.
 Colmcille decided to make a copy surreptitiously by night.
 Finnian apparently discovered what he was up to when one of his novice monks noticed a mysterious light emanating from the church where the Vulgate was kept one night and peeped through an opening in the door.
 He was astonished to see the big man furiously copying with one hand, whilst a magical light flowing from the tips of the fingers of his other hand illuminated his labours.
 [Sullivan: The Book of Kells 4: 'the famous Book of Kells, or as it is often called the Book of Colum Cille'].

 pravity - moral perversion or corruption; wickedness, viciousness, depravity